Srinu7358/openshift-sep-2024/Day1/README.md

 - Kubernetes supports RBAC, Custom Resource Definition (CRD) to extend the Kubernetes API to add new type of resources
 - Kubernetes also allows us to develop and deploy custom operators to manage our custom resources
 - Kubernetes operators - is a combination of many Custom Resources + Customer Controllers
+- supports inbuilt monitoring features
+  - it can check the health of our application, when it finds your application is not responding, it can repair it or replace it with another good healthy instance of your application
+  - it supports inbuilt load-balancing
 </pre>

 ## Red Hat Openshift Overview